Cranford St John

 The only public house left is the Red Lion in Cranford St John.
 The old station house is the station building of the Kettering to Cambridge standard gauge railway that used to run along the side of the village.

 The Church was largely built in the thirteenth century, including the tower, but there is an early Norman archway in the north arcade, possibly moved from the original tower, and the rest of the arcade is late twelfth century.
 The south aisle was built in 1842.

-The former Sunday school has been converted into a residential property.
+The former Sunday school has been converted into a residence.